Supporting Cast

 First appearance: The Brave and the Bold #42, June-July 1962 (original), Hawkworld miniseries part #1, 1989 (contemporary)

-Andar Pul was the Chief of the Wingmen of Thanagar, and a high-rank official on the planet.
-After Pul had seduced the daughter of his good friend Thal Porvis, the 13 year old Shayera Thal 1, the resultant pregnancy became a scandal that threatened Pul's political career.
+During the Silver Age, Andar Pul was Hawkman and Hawkwoman's police commander on Thanagar.
+After the Crisis on Infinite Earths, he was reinvented as the Chief of the Wingmen of Thanagar, and a high-ranking politician on the planet.
+After Pul had seduced the daughter of his good friend Thal Porvis, the 13-year-old Shayera Thal 1, the resultant pregnancy threatened to become a scandal that could jeopardize Pul's political career.
 Therefore, the child was abandoned in Thanagar's Downside shortly after her birth.
 This child would eventually grow up to become Shayera Thal 2 – a.k.a. the Hawkwoman of Thanagar.
 Andar Pul was also the uncle of Thanagarian spy Fel Andar, who briefly posed as Hawkman on Earth.
-Andar Pul's current whereabouts are unknown.

 Copyright Avi Green.
 All rights reserved.

-Hawkfan Homepage History of the Hawks Profiles Timelines Cool Stuff Recommended Links
+Hawkfan Homepage History of the Hawks Profiles Cool Stuff Recommended Links